JonahLargen/BookBot/README.md

 [boot.dev](https://boot.dev) Book Bot Project

 A python application that parses a book and prints its basic information.
-Book Bot prints a report of the total count of each character and the total number of words.
+Book Bot prints a report containing the total count of each character and the total number of words.
 The book content can be either a file path or text.
 Characters only count if they are alphabetic and their casing is ignored.

 ## Output